TezosTaqueria/taqueria/taqueria-plugin-flextesa/README.md

 - `taq stop sandbox [sandboxName]`
 - `taq list accounts [sandboxName]`

-> The first time you start a sandbox, it might take several minutes to start.
-This is expected behaviour as it takes time to download the flextesa docker image to your computer.
+The first time you start a sandbox, it might take several minutes to start.
+This is expected behaviour as it takes time to download the flextesa docker image to your computer

 ## Plugin Configuration